 Unaisi Narawa will make a difference in her lifetime.
-The only questions will be how soon and in how many ways.
+The only questions are how soon and in how many ways.

 It’s a complex and historic predicament that requires much untangling, negotiation and understanding for communities to move forward.